 I felt I was down the rabbit hole into Wonderland.
 I had all the same symptoms now

 as before.
 The doctors just told me it was a coincidence – the thyroid disease was

 treated.
 They told me the same symptoms were caused by something else now.
 Their logic baffled me – it was nuts.

-I eventually gave up on the terrible medical advice I was being given and decided that after about 5 years that I would have to fix myself.
+I eventually gave up on the terrible medical advice I was being given and decided that after about five years that I would have to fix myself.